jslefche/sem_book/docs/02-Global_estimation.md

 ## [1] 0.5381952
 ```

-This is the same as the correlation between the residuals of the two models:
+As with the partial correlation, this value is the same as the correlation between the residuals of the two models:

 ```r
 (cor(